PaddlePaddle/Paddle/doc/v2/faq/parameter/index_en.rst

           Learning_rate_schedule="pass_manual",
           Learning_rate_args="1:1.0,2:0.9,3:0.8",)

-  In this example, when the number of trained passes is less than or equal to 1, the learning rate is: code:`1e-3*1.0`; when the number of trained passes is greater than 1 or less than 2, the learning rate is:code:`1e- 3 * 0.9`; when the number of trained passes is greater than 2, the learning rate is: code:`1e-3*0.8`.
+  In this example, when the number of trained passes is less than or equal to 1, the learning rate is :code:`1e-3*1.0`; when the number of trained passes is greater than 1 or less than 2, the learning rate is :code:`1e- 3 * 0.9`; when the number of trained passes is greater than 2, the learning rate is :code:`1e-3*0.8`.

 How to Initialize Parameters
 -----------------